x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-in-place-ediscovery-search-exchange-2013-help.md

 New-MailboxSearch "HRCase090116" -StartDate "01/01/2015" -EndDate "12/31/2015" -SourceMailboxes alexd,sarad -SearchQuery 'From:alexd@contoso.com AND To:sarad@contoso.com' -MessageTypes Email -TargetMailbox "Discovery Search Mailbox" -IncludeUnsearchableItems -LogLevel Full
 ```

 After using the Shell to create an In-Place eDiscovery search, you have to start the search by using the **Start-MailboxSearch** cmdlet to copy messages to the discovery mailbox specified in the _TargetMailbox_ parameter.
-For details, see [Copy eDiscovery Search Results to a Discovery Mailbox](https://technet.microsoft.com/library/bff2ce89-9e6f-494a-bd6a-2f2011507845.aspx).
+For details, see [Copy eDiscovery search results to a discovery mailbox](copy-ediscovery-search-results-to-a-discovery-mailbox-exchange-2013-help.md).

 For detailed syntax and parameter information, see [New-MailboxSearch](https://docs.microsoft.com/powershell/module/exchange/new-mailboxsearch).